mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 # Data Grid

-<p class="description">The best grid.
-A fast and extendable data table and data grid for React.
+<p class="description">A fast and extendable data table and data grid for React.
 It's a feature-rich component available in MIT or Commercial versions.</p>

 Data tables display information in a grid-like format of rows and columns.
 They organize information in a way that’s easy to scan, so that users can look for patterns and insights.